 - Daily brushing and flossing

-- Regular visits to Dr. Benson for preventive dental care
+- Regular visits to Integrated Dental Arts for preventive dental care

 During routine visits to Integrated Dental Arts, our experienced staff takes time to demonstrate effective brushing techniques and discuss the benefits of good oral health for overall physical well being.
 In addition, there are certain lifestyle habits that can also play a role in reducing tooth decay and promoting overall good health: